TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.30.md

 ---

-For by thee I run upon a troop; By my God do I leap over a wall.
+For by you, I run against a troop.
+By my God, I leap over a wall.